tardate/LittleCodingKata/README.md

-# 402 Little Coding Katas
+# 403 Little Coding Katas

-> Latest addition :sparkles: [hungryBears](./clojure/hungry-bears) - Using Clojure to find the bears that are more hungry than average; cassidoo's interview question of the week (2026-01-12).
+> Latest addition :sparkles: [konamiMapping](./ruby/konami-mapping) - Using ruby to find a mapping that reveals the Konami Code in a string; cassidoo's interview question of the week (2026-01-19).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about